 1.1 C-17 Overview

-The purpose of this publication is to explain why and how Hydrographic Offices (HO) should develop, support, and promote Spatial Data Infrastructures (SDI).
-The content is not exhaustive, rather it provides guidance on how to engage in SDI through practical advice, systematic processes, useful links to reference materials, and examples of best practices.
+The purpose of this publication is to explain why and how Hydrographic Offices (HO) should develop, support, and promote Marine Spatial Data Infrastructures (MSDI), the marine domain of a Spatial Data Infrastructure (SDI).
+The content is not exhaustive, rather it provides guidance on how to engage in MSDI through practical advice, systematic processes, useful links to reference materials, and examples of good practices.

-This material is intended for HOs at an early stage of any Marine SDI (MSDI) development.
-However, due to the increasing value of geospatial data, this publication aims at a wider target audience linked to the marine spatial data ecosystem: not only custodians of MSDIs, but also all other providers and users of marine spatial data, including governments, industries, citizens, and other stakeholders.
+The C-17 is primarily intended to serve as guidance to HOs at any stage of MSDI development and management.
+In recognition of the increasing value, demand and uses of geospatial data, this publication could also be relevant to a wider target audience linked to the marine spatial data ecosystem beyond custodians of MSDIs, for example, other marine data providers and users +including governments, industries, citizens, and other stakeholders.

-HOs are encouraged to consult this publication in conjunction with any MSDI development, so that they can make informed decisions regarding whether they wish to take a leading role in MSDI development, seek to support an existing MSDI initiative, or work with others to develop a MSDI.
+HOs are encouraged to consult this publication to make informed decisions regarding whether they wish to take a leading role in MSDI development, seek to support an existing MSDI initiative, or work with others to develop a MSDI.
 Further information regarding MSDI can also be accessed through the IHO MSDI Working Group (MSDIWG) Body of Knowledge (BoK).
-HOs should develop robust and reasonable MSDI capabilities in order to be viewed as the competent authorities concerning the provision of hydrographic and other marine-related data under any national and/or regional MSDI.
+With expertise in hydrographic data management, HOs are likely best positioned to develop robust and reasonable MSDI capabilities to support the increasing demand for marine spatial data and be viewed as the competent authorities concerning the provision of authoritative hydrographic and other marine-related data under any national and/or regional MSDI.

 This publication is structured into five chapters.
-The first chapter covers introductory concepts regarding geospatial data, SDI, and data management.
+The first chapter covers introductory concepts regarding geospatial data, SDI/MSDI, and data management.
 The second chapter describes the role of HOs and the importance of MSDI.
 The third chapter presents a systematic approach towards MSDI development.
-The fourth chapter details the Integrated Geospatial Information Framework (IGIF) from the HO perspective.
+The fourth chapter details the Integrated Geospatial Information Framework (IGIF) from the HO and MSDI perspective.
 The fifth and final chapter sets out the emerging trends in MSDI.

-What is a SDI?
+1.2 What is a SDI?

-Geospatial data is information that describes objects, events, or other features at a location on the surface of the Earth.
-Geospatial data typically combines location information (coordinates on the Earth, e.g., latitude, longitude, depth/height) and attribute information (the characteristics of the object, event, or phenomena concerned) with temporal information (the time or life span at which the location and attributes exist).
-The location provided may be static in the short term (e.g., coastline, bathymetry) or dynamic (e.g., a moving vessel).
+Geospatial information is information that describes objects, events, or other features at a location on the surface of the Earth.
+Geospatial data typically combines location information (coordinates on the Earth, e.g. latitude, longitude, depth/height) and attribute information (the characteristics of the object, event, or phenomena concerned) with temporal information (the time or life span at which the location and attributes exist).
+The location provided may be static in the short term (e.g. coastline, bathymetry) or dynamic (e.g. a moving vessel).
 Geospatial data typically involves large datasets gathered from different sources.
 Its usefulness is enhanced when it can be discovered, shared, analysed, and used in combination with other data to generate insights.

-The importance of geospatial data in decision-making and addressing growing national, regional, and global issues was highlighted at the 1992 Rio Summit and by a special session of the United Nations (UN) General Assembly in 1997 to assess Agenda 21 implementation.
-It was identified as a clear need, at all scales, to be able to access, integrate, and use geospatial data from different sources in guiding decision-making.
-The ability to make sound decisions collectively at the local, regional, and global levels is dependent on the implementation of SDIs because they provide for compatibility across jurisdictions and promote data access and use.
+The importance of geospatial information in decision-making and addressing growing national, regional, and global issues was highlighted at the 1992 Rio Summit and by a special session of the United Nations (UN) General Assembly in 1997 to assess Agenda 21 implementation.
+It was identified as a clear need, at all scales, to be able to access, integrate, and use geospatial information from different data sources in guiding decision-making.
+The ability to make sound decisions collectively at the local, regional, and global levels is dependent on the implementation of SDIs because they provide for compatibility across jurisdictions and promote information access and use.